 Changing legislation continues to be a major concern for all – and of course, there is undoubtedly more change on the horizon.
 The industry will need to adapt further to accommodate whatever it may be faced with.

-Finally – our industry continues to modernize – whether it be through specialist third party providers or other solutions.
+Finally – our industry continues to modernise – whether it be through specialist third party providers or other solutions.
 Given the need for transparency and detail, as demanded by Investors, this process will only continue to gather pace.